Snazzah/slash-create/docs/examples/azure.md

     https://localhost:7071/api/[function-name]

-All that's left to do is to expose this local url to the internet.
-A way to do this easily is to use [ngrok](https://ngrok.com/).
-Download and install ngrok.
+However, you need a public URL to use in interactions.
+An easy way to do this is with [ngrok](https://ngrok.com/). ([download](https://ngrok.com/download))

-In another terminal, input **ngrok http 7071**.
+- In another terminal, run `ngrok http 7071`.
 This will prompt you with a "https://*.ngrok.io" URL.
 You can now follow the **Discord configuration** part above, and fill the "Interactions endpoint URL" input with the ngrok URL.

-**Important Note** : Be aware that the ngrok url will expire after 2h.
+- **Note**: Be aware that the ngrok URL will expire after 2 hours.
 You will need to restart the ngrok command after this delay.

 ## Details